everstake/wallet-sdk/cardano/README.md

+# Everstake Wallet SDK - Cardano

-# Getting Started
+## Getting Started

 You can use two different options to implement Cardano operations with the Everstake wallet SDK.

 ## Option 1: REST API

 You can use REST API to call methods which are described in [Swagger](https://wallet-sdk-api.everstake.one/swagger/#/Cardano) with detailed examples

 ```
 https://wallet-sdk-api.everstake.one